 – Da kann man stark bleiben, aber fuer wen?

-I tried to tell one or two kind friends who said, ‘Well, whatever helps you can’t be a bad thing.’
+At the time, I tried to tell one or two kind friends about this experience, who said, ‘Well, whatever helps you can’t be a bad thing.’
 This sentiment, while loving and caring, misses the point completely.

 It wasn’t to be and I crashed on the bench in front of the Museum.
 Luckily, I was able to reach into my pocket and take my fail-safe Kinson just before my movements completely froze up.